-- A. Complainants are afforded the following rights: - 1.
-To be treated with respect, dignity, and sensitivity throughout the process. - 2.
-To seek support services from the College, including those provided by Monsour Counseling and Psychological Services. - 3.
+- Complainants are afforded the following rights: - i.
+To be treated with respect, dignity, and sensitivity throughout the process. - ii.
+To seek support services from the College, including those provided by Monsour Counseling and Psychological Services. - iii.
 For student Complainants, to confidentiality and protection under the Family Education Rights and Privacy Act (FERPA).
-For all Complainants, the College will make all reasonable efforts to ensure the preservation of privacy, restricting access to information to those with a legitimate need to know. - 4.
-To be informed of the College's policies and complaint procedures related to discrimination, harassment, sexual misconduct, and retaliation. - 5.
-To a prompt and thorough investigation of the allegation(s). - 6.
-To challenge the appointment of the Investigator or a Board member or request an alternate Vice President if a conflict of interest is present. - 7.
-To participate or decline to participate in the complaint process related to a discrimination, harassment, sexual misconduct, and/or retaliation complaint with the understanding that the process may continue without their involvement and that the Investigator and/or Board will determine an outcome with the information available to it. - 8.
-To appeal the decision made by the Investigator, Interim Title IX Coordinator or Board and sanction(s) determined by the appropriate Vice President in accordance with the procedures set forth above. - 9.
-To be notified, in writing, of the case resolution including the outcome of any appeal. - 10.
-To report the incident to law enforcement and/or civil authorities if one wishes to do so. - 11.
-To understand that information collected in this process may/could be subpoenaed for a criminal or civil proceeding.

-- 12. To have a support person/advisor by the student, faculty or staff complaint procedures. - B. Respondents are afforded the following rights: - 1.
-To be treated with respect, dignity, and sensitivity throughout the process. - 2.
-To seek support services through the College, including through Monsour Counseling and Psychological Services. - 3.
+For all Complainants, the College will make all reasonable efforts to ensure the preservation of privacy, restricting access to information to those with a legitimate need to know. - iv.
+To be informed of the College's policies and complaint procedures related to discrimination, harassment, sexual misconduct, and retaliation. - v.
+To a prompt and thorough investigation of the allegation(s). - vi.
+To challenge the appointment of the Investigator or a Board member or request an alternate Vice President if a conflict of interest is present. - vii.
+To participate or decline to participate in the complaint process related to a discrimination, harassment, sexual misconduct, and/or retaliation complaint with the understanding that the process may continue without their involvement and that the Investigator and/or Board will determine an outcome with the information available to it. - viii.
+To appeal the decision made by the Investigator, Sr. Director DHSM & TIX or Board and sanction(s) determined by the appropriate Vice President in accordance with the procedures set forth above. - ix.
+To be notified, in writing, of the case resolution including the outcome of any appeal. - x.
+To report the incident to law enforcement and/or civil authorities if one wishes to do so. - xi.
+To understand that information collected in this process may/could be subpoenaed for a criminal or civil proceeding. - xii.
+To have a support person/advisor by the student, faculty or staff complaint procedures. - B. Respondents are afforded the following rights: - xiii.
+To be treated with respect, dignity, and sensitivity throughout the process. - xiv.
+To seek support services through the College, including through Monsour Counseling and Psychological Services. - xv.
 For student Respondents, to confidentiality and protection under the Family Education Rights and Privacy Act (FERPA).
-For all Respondents, the College will make all reasonable efforts to ensure the preservation of privacy, restricting access to information to those with a legitimate need to know. - 4.
-To be informed of the College's policies and complaint procedures related to discrimination, harassment, sexual misconduct, and retaliation. - 5.
-To a prompt and thorough investigation of the allegation(s). - 6.
-To challenge the appointment of the Investigator, a member of the Board or request an alternate Vice President if a conflict of interest is present. - 7.
-To participate or decline to participate in the review procedure, with the understanding that the process will continue regardless and the Investigator and/or Board will determine an outcome with the information available to it. - 8.
-To appeal either the decision or sanctions of the appropriate Vice President in accordance with the procedures set forth above. - 9.
-To be notified, in writing, of the case resolution including the outcome of the appeal. - 10.
-To report the incident to law enforcement and/or civil authorities if one wishes to do so. - 11.
-To understand that information collected in this process may be subpoenaed in criminal or civil proceedings. - 12.
+For all Respondents, the College will make all reasonable efforts to ensure the preservation of privacy, restricting access to information to those with a legitimate need to know. - xvi.
+To be informed of the College's policies and complaint procedures related to

+- discrimination, harassment, sexual misconduct, and retaliation. - xvii.
+To a prompt and thorough investigation of the allegation(s). - xviii.
+To challenge the appointment of the Investigator, a member of the Board or request an alternate Vice President if a conflict of interest is present. - xix.
+To participate or decline to participate in the review procedure, with the understanding that the process will continue regardless and the Investigator and/or Board will determine an outcome with the information available to it. - xx.
+To appeal either the decision or sanctions of the appropriate Vice President in accordance with the procedures set forth above. - xxi.
+To be notified, in writing, of the case resolution including the outcome of the appeal. - xxii.
+To report the incident to law enforcement and/or civil authorities if one wishes to do so. - xxiii.
+To understand that information collected in this process may be subpoenaed in criminal or civil proceedings. - xxiv.
 To have a support person/advisor as defined by the student, faculty or staff complaint procedures.